 In some cases, there may be no visible reason why your teen is experiencing stress at home or at school.
 Some common issues that teens report are: family issues, general transitions, difficulty with homework and school achievement pressures, bullying and peer conflicts.

 Counseling can provide a safe place for teens to explore their feelings, identify issues and learn new life skills.

-I have a unique ability to develop rapport with teens; creating a strong connect, establishing trust and providing accountability without being authoritative.
+I have a unique ability to develop rapport with teens; creating a strong connection, establishing trust and providing accountability without being authoritative.
 This type of client, counselor relationship supports a successful counseling process.

 Teens entering counseling for the first time may be apprehensive and uncomfortable.
 To ease these feelings, I dissipate these issues quickly, which allows real work to be done.